Model

 In these expressions PMT is the Excel function that calculates the constant amount that can be obtained at the beginning of each of T−t+1 years.
 This is from an investment V(t), at an annual rate of interest equal to RDR without any residual.

-Suppose the Excel spreadsheet is augmented with @Risk software for making Monte Carlo simulations.
+Suppose the Excel spreadsheet is augmented with @Risk or XLRisk software for making Monte Carlo simulations.
 The values of i(t) and r(t) are obtained from this software assuming that i(t) and r(t) are distributed as discussed earlier.
 In particular, each year r(t)=.4*i(t) plus a drawing from an independent and normally distributed variable.
 The mean and standard deviation of this independent variable are set so as to keep the mean and standard deviation of r(t) equal to its specified values.
 For the Pre 2008 Returns these are respectively .07 and .18, and the mean and standard deviation of the independent variable must be set equal respectively to .058 and .1778.
 Thus, for the Pre 2008 Returns, the values of i(t) and r(t) are the following:

 i(t)=RiskNormal(.03,.07) t = 1, 2, …,T